-Are you planning a trip to New York City but feel deterred by the prices of lodging, transportation, and other expenses?
+If you're planning a trip to New York City but feel deterred by the prices of lodging, transportation, and other expenses, there's a simple answer waiting for you across the Hudson River.
 The next time you visit NYC, consider staying in hotels with the amenities you like in nearby, less expensive New Jersey.

-The Garden State of New Jersey offers its own charms, and with an abundance of local transportation options, is accessible to Manhattan.
+The Garden State offers its own charms, and with an abundance of local transportation options, is accessible to Manhattan.

 An NYC visit can require a lot of money for hotel accommodations.
 Booking a highly expensive room without reviewing all options can be a New York mistake.

 So it's natural to begin looking for a budget alternative, and New Jersey provides the opportunity to save about $100 or more a night, depending on the season, location, room amenities, and various other factors.

 Multiple chain hotels cater to Manhattan visitors.
 Each is situated a bit differently, and the convenience of location will vary.
 But this alternative is worth considering as you map out a budget for visiting NYC.

 Two places with good transportation connections to Manhattan are the Meadowlands area and near Newark Liberty International Airport (EWR); both provide a solid selection of mid-range hotels for about half the cost of a room in Manhattan.